jboates01/fulcrum-active-fitness-gym/README.md

 ### Layout
 The website architecture is designed with simplicity and scalability in mind, employing a modular approach that includes:
-- **Home Page**: Introduces the fitness center and provides quick navigation to other sections.
+- **Home Page**: Introduces the fitness centre and provides quick navigation to other sections.
 - **Training Schedule**: Lists all available training sessions for different types of classes.
 - **Contact Us**: Features a modal form for inquiries.
-- **Programs**: Features pictures of different training sessions, has a training schedule, contact details and an embeded map to where customers can find the gym.
+- **Programs**: Features pictures of different training sessions, has a training schedule, contact details and an embedded map to where customers can find the gym.

 ### Diagrams and Sketches
 These visual representations helped in planning the site layout and the interaction between different components.